AmarTabakovic/graphs/README.md

 ## Non-Features
 - Responsive web design
-- Currently unsupported on mobile and screens with a width and height smaller than 800px.
+- Currently unsupported on mobile and screens with a width smaller than 800px and a height smaller than 760px.

 ## Credits & Resources
 - [webpack-boilerplate](https://github.com/taniarascia/webpack-boilerplate)